libdwarf

 A better dw_errhand function is

-because it returns.
+because it returns rather than exiting.
+It is not ideal.
 The DW_DLV_ERROR code is returned from libdwarf and your code can do what it likes with the error situation.
+The library will continue from the error and will return an error code on returning to your @elibdwarf call ... but the calling function will not know what the error was.

 If you do not wish to provide a dw_errhand, just pass both arguments as NULL.

-So let us examine a case where anything could happen.
-And here we are taking the recommeded method of using a non-null dwarf_Error*:
+So let us examine a simple case where anything could happen.
+We are taking the recommended A) method of using a non-null Dwarf_Error*:

-If it's a decently large program then you want to free any local memory and return res.
-If a small and unimportant program print something and exit.
+If it is a decently large or long-running program then you want to free any local memory you allocated and return res.
+If it is a small or experimental program print something and exit (possibly leaking memory).

-If you want to discard the error report then
+If you want to discard the error report from the dwarf_siblingof_c() call then possibly do

 Line Table Registers